XiaoxueLeng00/xiaoxueleng00.github.io/_research/research-3.md

 venue: 'Central China Normal University'
 ---

+When an instructor is delivering a synchronous online lecture using slides, an important consideration is whether to turn on the instructor's camera (i.e., creating instructor presence) and the student's camera (i.e., creating student presence).

 I co-led this project with Wanling Zhu.

 In this project, we:
-- Investigated whether students and the teacher turned on webcams influenced online learning;
+- Investigated the impact of teachers’ and students’ webcam use on synchronous online learning;
-- Applied motion energy analysis to examine how students’ motion energy was influenced;
+- Applied motion energy analysis to examine students' movement and utilized FaceReader to assess emotional responses.

-- Applied FaceReader to examine the differences on students’ emotions.
+A 2 × 2 within-subject design was used in which instructor presence (webcam on vs. webcam off) and student presence (webcam on vs. webcam off) were manipulated.
+A total of 33 college students came to a simulated real online teaching laboratory for four consecutive days to learn different English vocabulary words, with a different condition on each day.
+Findings suggested that turning off the instructor's webcams led to higher test scores, less social presence and more head movement (indicating less stress).
+Turning off the students’ webcams did not affect test scores but increased happiness and decreased mental effort and confidence.

 I fully participated in this project.
 Wanling wrote the manuscript, while I reviewed and edited it.